hnquang112/base-skeleton/README.md

 # base-skeleton
-An environment for Web Dev.
-Use Vagrant and VirtualBox for virtualization, Ubuntu for serving and Laravel for developing.
+An base environment for Web Dev.
+Use these stuffs:
+* Vagrant and VirtualBox for virtualization
+* Ubuntu for serving
+* Laravel for developing
+You must install VirtualBox and Vagrant first.
+Then pull fetch project and run ```vagrant up``` within this folder.
+Almost everything is built for you.